burst-digital/microloco/README.md

 - **Make `npm` 'ready'**
 - Update documentation
-- Support preprocessors (HTML parsing, Lowercase, Uppercase, et cetera)
 - Add React Provider/Consumer and HOC example
 - Add tests
+- Support a way of changing the language after initializing.
 - Support a way of formatting intervals of numbers that map to certain translations.